BioSig Announces $2.5 Million Registered Direct Offering Priced At-the-Market Under Nasdaq Rules

 Forward-looking Statements

 This press release contains “forward-looking statements.”
 Such statements may be preceded by the words “intends,” “may,” “will,” “plans,” “expects,” “anticipates,” “projects,” “predicts,” “estimates,” “aims,” “believes,” “hopes,” “potential” or similar words.
-Such statements include, but are not limited to, statements related to the timing and completion of the registered direct offering, the satisfaction of customary closing conditions related to the registered direct offering and the intended use of proceeds therefrom.
+Such statements include, but are not limited to, the intended use of proceeds from the registered direct offering.
 Forward-looking statements are not guarantees of future performance, are based on certain assumptions and are subject to various known and unknown risks and uncertainties, many of which are beyond the Company’s control, and cannot be predicted or quantified and consequently, actual results may differ materially from those expressed or implied by such forward-looking statements.
 Such risks and uncertainties include, without limitation, risks and uncertainties associated with (i) the geographic, social and economic impact of COVID-19 on our ability to conduct our business and raise capital in the future when needed; (ii) our inability to manufacture our products and product candidates on a commercial scale on our own, or in collaboration with third parties; (iii) difficulties in obtaining financing on commercially reasonable terms; (iv) changes in the size and nature of our competition; (v) loss of one or more key executives or scientists; (vi) difficulties in securing regulatory approval to market our products and product candidates; and (vii) market and other conditions.
 More detailed information about the Company and the risk factors that may affect the realization of forward-looking statements is set forth in the Company’s filings with the SEC, including the Company’s Annual Report on Form 10-K and its Quarterly Reports on Form 10-Q. Investors and security holders are urged to read these documents free of charge on the SEC’s website at http://www.sec.gov.
-The Company assumes no obligation to publicly update or revise its forward-looking statements as a result of new information, future events or otherwise
+The Company assumes no obligation to publicly update or revise its forward-looking statements as a result of new information, future events or otherwise.